diezcami/CS129-18-face-detection/README.md

 ```

 ## References ##
-Aside from the OpenCV docs, we referred/used the following:
+Aside from the OpenCV docs, we referred to/used the following:

 ### Gabor Tutorials ###
 - http://stackoverflow.com/questions/20608458/gabor-feature-extraction